ChainAgnostic/CAIPs/CAIPs/caip-27.md

 #### Error Handling

-Note that errors pertaining to the connection or session should replace the top-level `"result"` object:
+Note that errors pertaining to the connection or session should replace the top-level `"result"` object, but cannot be matched to requests sent without a unique `id`:

 ```jsonc
 {